Weston (NSW)

 Population growth drivers in Weston are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of November 2025, the estimated population of the Weston (NSW) statistical area (Lv2) is around 4,315 people.
-This reflects an increase of 227 people since the 2021 Census, which reported a population of 4,088 people.
-The change is inferred from AreaSearch's estimation of the resident population at 4,193 in June 2024, following examination of the latest ERP data release by the ABS, and an additional 11 validated new addresses since the Census date.
-This level of population equates to a density ratio of 791 persons per square kilometer.
-Over the past decade, Weston (NSW) has demonstrated resilient growth patterns with a compound annual growth rate of 2.5%, outpacing its SA3 area.
-Population growth was primarily driven by interstate migration, contributing approximately 68.0% of overall population gains during recent periods.
+As of Feb 2026, the population of the suburb of Weston (NSW) is estimated at around 4,335.
+This reflects an increase of 247 people since the 2021 Census, which reported a population of 4,088 people.
+The change is inferred from AreaSearch's estimation of the resident population as 4,193 following examination of ABS's latest ERP data release in June 2024 and an additional 11 validated new addresses since the Census date.
+This level of population equates to a density ratio of 795 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Weston's growth rate of 6.0% since the 2021 census exceeded that of the Rest of NSW (5.9%), marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration, contributing approximately 68.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Considering these projections, a significant population increase is forecast for the top quartile of non-metropolitan areas nationally, with Weston (NSW) expected to increase by 1,682 persons to 2041, reflecting a gain of 44.1% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Anticipating future population dynamics, a significant increase is forecast for the top quartile of Australia's non-metropolitan areas, including Weston.
+Based on aggregated SA2-level projections, the suburb is expected to increase by 1,660 persons by 2041, reflecting an increase of 43.0% in total over the 17 years.

 Frequently Asked Questions - Population